mmidu/sources_checker/README.md

-# Sources Checker - Building AI course project.
+# Sources Checker - Building AI course project

 A bot that checks the sources of e-newspapers articles